-GDC is committed to compliance with Title VI of the 1964 Civil Rights Act, the Civil Rights Restoration Act of 1987, Executive Order 12898 on Environmental Justice ("EJ") and all related federal and state nondiscrimination statutes, rules, regulations and executive orders.
+GDC is committed to compliance with Title VI of the 1964 Civil Rights Act, the Civil Rights Restoration Act of 1987, and all related federal and state nondiscrimination statutes, rules, regulations and executive orders.

 In anticipation of applying for and receiving one or more grants for federal transportation funding, GDC has prepared a Title VI and Nondiscrimination Program Plan, attached hereto as Exhibit A, in order to be in compliance with all relevant federal requirements.